-- Click on the View After Only tab to have only the enhanced image shown. - Click on the View Before And After tab to return to the side by side layout.
+- Click on the View After Only tab to have only the enhanced image shown.
+If a brush tool is selected, you can paint in this view to apply the brush. - Click on the View Before And After tab to return to the side by side layout.
+This tab is only shown if the window is wide enough to allow two images to be shown side by side.